TDarkShadow/loadorderlibrary/README.md

 # Support/Issues

 If you find any issues or have any questions, please make an issue on this repository.
 Should this tool get big enough I may make a discord server or something.

+# Thanks

+Thanks to RingComics for helping me test.

+Thaks to Gatonegro for the icons.